 The University Honors Program continues to grow.
 Participation is evenly distributed among all MSU colleges.
-Fall semester 2005 enrollment is approaching 600 students, or approximately 5.5% of the university's undergraduate populace.
-Increased numbers necessitated two additional sections of UH 201.
-All upper division honors seminars have filled to capacity and there is a waiting list for those seminars offered in the spring of 2006.
+Fall semester 2008 exceeded 700 students, or approximately 5.5% of the university's undergraduate populace.
+Increased numbers necessitated five additional sections of UH 201US and four of UH 202.
+Upper division honors seminars have increased by two additional honors seminars and all are filled to capacity.
+We also anticipate a waiting list for seminars offered in the spring of 2009.
 UHP is experiencing a rising percentage of nonresident enrollments.
-Currently 67.7% of students engaged in the program are Montana residents; 32.3% are nonresidents.
 The majority of those entering as freshmen are drawn from the top 10-15% of high school graduates.
 Retention in the program remains above 90%.
 The majority of those who have completed a year or more in UHP carry a GPA of 3.5 or higher.